 Average growth around 6% per year, compared to 0.01% interest if you keep the money in your bank account.

 Your portfolio can be optimised to the level of risk that’s appropriate for you.

 Invest in companies that are aligned with your values – it’s possible to create a positive impact on the world without sacrificing returns.

-If you need money in a hurry, the money will be back in your account in 5 days.
+If you need money in a hurry, the money generally will be back in your account within seven business days.

 6 Steps for Investing Small Amounts of Money